|

 The result is a single movement that accelerates hard at the start and settles without overshooting at the end, which is hard to get from a fixed tune.

 FollowPath, HoldAngle, or CustomAngles.A good driver run is itself a kind of autonomous routine, you just have to capture it.
-HoloLib logs the robot's position and velocity while you drive a practice run, then reconstructs that movement during the autonomous period.
-It's a macro system for the whole robot.
+DriverReplay::logReplayData prints the robot's pose while you drive a practice run, and runDriverReplay drives those points back during autonomous.
+It splits the run into segments wherever you reversed direction, so a back-and-forth run plays back the same way.

 Chassis & motion